zentrocdot/wapscan/README.md

 <p align="justify">At the time I started writing the program, iwlist was still more common than iw.
 This limits the analysis possibilities.
 Nevertheless one can see the important things related to WLAN.</p>

+> [!NOTE]
+> The current version is developed on Linux Mint 21.3 (Virginia).
+It should also be runnable without restrictions on Debian 12 (Bookworm), Ubuntu Jammy Jellyfish LTS (22.04) and Raspbian 12 (Bookworm).

 ## Short Description

 <p align="justify">The wireless access point scanner is listing 2.4 GHz as well as 5 GHz access points.
 The hardware must have the capability for dualband should be clear.
 Three versions of the wireless access point scanner can be used.</p>